aj4di/NLP-Sentiment-Classifier-Projects/README.md

-NLP project

-Tweet sentiment classifier using Random Forrest and CV.
+NLP: Tweet sentiment classification using Random Forrest and CV.

 Dataset - airline sentiment tweets from Kaggle

-Basic visualization and data analysis

-Wordcloud viz.
+Visualization and data analysis, wordcloud and application of Random Forrest Classifier